MariusBallot/11-2020-EDroid-Remote/README.md

 ### Description

-This repo was created in an education environnement for EFREI Paris for a semster project
+This repo was created in an education environnement for EFREI Paris for a semester project

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).